zeffii/bpy_externall/README.md

 # bpy_externall
 execute scripts in a running Blender session from any decent text editor.

-dependencies:  requires the OSC module.
+dependencies:  requires the python-osc module, but this can be done much simpler without it (I see now after coding it the hard way)

 ```python